Please click on the attached link to get a pdf (printable copy) of this document: Code of Conduct 2018-19

 - plagiarism and unauthorized copying or use of software or other electronic or print media.

-As students get older, more mature, and progress through the grades. our expectations regarding their conduct increases:
+As students mature our expectations regarding their conduct increases:

-- we expect an increase in personal responsibility, self-discipline, acceptance of and respect for diversity.
+- We expect an increase in personal responsibility, self-discipline,

-- there may be greater consequences for inappropriate behaviour as students get older, reflecting these increased expectations.
+- There may be greater consequences for inappropriate behaviour.

 The severity and frequency of unacceptable conduct as well as the age and maturity of students is considered in determining appropriate disciplinary action: